In Nepal, each of us remembers giving that dreaded, hated SLC (School leaving certificate) exams, “the iron gate”.

 If you have a fish, monkey, elephant and a dog and give them the same test, which is to climb a tree, would you call such a test fair?
 Standardized tests suck for students specially from diverse backgrounds such as ours It might have been an easy lazy way to judge the country’s education standards.
 But in Nepal, different students come from different backgrounds and should be judged based on their environment than one homogeneous test to proclaim if you are dumber or smarter than the rest.

-Education has to be made such that competition is based on each student’s strengths, not their weaknesses !
-Let us use our diversity’s strengths while creating a meritocratic culture for students.
+Education has to be made such that competition is based on each student’s strengths and uniqueness, not on their weaknesses or similarities !
+Let us use our diversity’s strengths and uniqueness while creating a meritocratic culture for students.
 I believe instead of standardizing, we have to harness the different strengths of Nepalis of diverse backgrounds separately.
+Prosperity comes from harnessed diversity.

 - Lets set up different examination standards that are more practical and community focused (i.e harnesses strengths based on the locale, culture).
 Let us decentralize examinations itself.
-Only a select few core subjects should be mandated for all, to make sure global competitiveness and cultural harmony – My suggestion would be languages like Mathematics, English and Nepali could be mandatory for all.
+Only a select few core subjects should be mandated for all, to make sure global competitiveness and cultural harmony – My personal suggestion would be only languages like Mathematics, English and Nepali to be made mandatory for all to communicate better.
 Everything else, your community chooses depending on your local strengths.
 Who knows mountain climbing or mountain medicine might be a better education for Sherpa students than lets say, Chemistry! (no offense to the chemists out there )

 - Lets give power to make curriculum at local level.
-Ensure they are practice based (NOT theory or philosophy based).
+Ensure they are practice based (NOT rote-ing theories without knowing how to implement them in your life).

 - Lets celebrate failure.
 Make an effective program that targets effectively how to use past failures to succeed.
 Our society frowns upon Failure , yet the most effective way to learn by failing.
 One experiments, one fails, one learns and only one then wins.